KiwiCampusChallenge/Kiwi-Campus-Challenge/README.md

 # Kiwi-Campus-Challenge
 Kiwi Campus Inc, the biggest delivery company with robots in Sillicon Valley welcomes you to this new challenge of robotics and machine learning.

 You have an 8 day deadline to solve it.
-In the repository, the Issues area is open to report questions about the challenge and tasks.
+In the repository, the Issues area is open to report questions about the challenge and tasks, please write everything in english.

 Please start the name of your issues with a [machine learning] or [robotics] tag, for example: